 Chair based on Kaare Klint’s Fåborg chair.

-Bead arc is an object made from scraps and offcuts of various species of local wood.
-The oak dowel are made from offcuts and steam bent, while the beads of local woods are collected from firewood, scraps and offcuts and other sources of recycled wood.
+Bead arc is an object made from various species of local wood.
+The oak dowels are bent using steam vapour, while the beads are made from scraps of wood.

 Oval coffee table